-Mobile App Development for Beginners: A Friendly 2025 Guide
+Mobile App Development for Beginners: A Practical 2025 Guide (Android, iOS, Flutter, React Native)

 AI-assisted guide Curated by Norbert Sowinski